 Short-term counselling can be effectively used to help to deal with present and ongoing problems and to develop self-understanding and insight into patterns of behaviour and ways of being.
 In longer term counselling and psychotherapy, problems can be explored in greater depth with a view to changing patterns of behaviour.

-Whatever problems you are facing, I am here to help, so please feel free to contact me for a first appointment with no obligation to continue.
-This will give us the opportunity to find out if counselling will meet your needs and if I am the right counsellor for you.
+Whatever problems you are facing, I am here to help, so please feel free to contact me for a first appointment/assessment.
+This will give you the opportunity to find out if counselling will meet your needs and if I am the right counsellor for you.

-Please don't hesitate to give me a call if you have any questions about counselling and how we can work together.
+Please don't hesitate to give me a call if you have any questions about counselling and how we might work together.

 Training, qualifications & experience